Maha legislature: Monsoon session to start on Sep 7, not Aug 3 | Headlines

 Maha legislature: Monsoon session to start on Sep 7, not Aug 3

-The monsoon session of the Maharashtra legislature will start from September 7 and not from August 3 as earlier scheduled, an official said on Tuesday.
-The decision was made after the business advisory committee, comprising representatives of ruling and opposition parties, held a meeting in Mumbai.
+The monsoon session of the Maharashtra legislature will start from September 7 and not from August 3 as scheduled earlier, a decision which comes in the wake of rising coronavirus cases in the state, an official said on Tuesday.
+The decision was taken at a meeting of the business advisory committee, comprising representatives of ruling and opposition parties, held in Mumbai.

-Incidentally, the Budget session of the Assembly and Council held in March was also curtailed from scheduled four weeks to three weeks..
+Incidentally, the Budget session of the legislature in March was curtailed from scheduled four weeks to three weeks.
+Till July 27, Maharashtra had recorded 3,83,723 COVID-19 cases and 13,883 deaths.

 - READ MORE ON: